As a successful practice it is very important to learn from our patients when thing haven’t gone exactly as expected.

 Some patients have a lot of sub gingival (below gum) tartar and plaque causing gingivitis (inflammation of the gums).
 To remove this you must go below the gum lines, as the gum is already inflamed this results in bleeding.

-This may take a couple of days to settle and curasept mouthwash will help.
+This usually resolves within 20 minutes leaving the gums healthier and uninflammed and curasept mouthwash will help.
 Once the gums have healed bleeding will subside and you will no longer get bleeding on brushing etc. Please see our guide on oral health for maintaining excellent oral hygiene.

 12. Different treatment plans from differing dental practices.
 Frequency: Occasional